lennyleadership/zhichang/content/docs/06 Writing Technique/01 Writing with Flair/Clarity/32_missinig_links.md

 That's the kind of way it links together.

-Now, if you can provide this missing information within the sentence itself, you're going to actually

-get a lot more clarity out of it.
+Now, if you can provide this missing information within the sentence itself, you're going to actually get a lot more clarity out of it.

-So, let's look at this causal link again: falling exports, leading to less tax paid by exporters to the
+So, let's look at this causal link again:

-government, leading to lower government revenue.
+>*falling exports*
+>*leading to ...*
+>*less tax paid by exporters to the government*
+>*leading to*
+>*lower government revenue.*

-That's the exact causal chain of events.
+That's the exact causal chain of events. right?

-Right, now I want you to pause this now and have a go at writing this causal link into the sentence in a way that enables readers to get its meaning instantly.
+Now I want you to pause this now and have a go at writing this causal link into the sentence in a way that enables readers to get its meaning instantly.

 Okay?

 Now there are various ways to make this link explicit.
-Here's one way: "Plunging coal exports forced a sharp drop in government revenue this year, economists say, as producers of the fuel paid less tax."
+Here's one way:
+>*"Plunging coal exports forced a sharp drop in government revenue this year, economists say, as producers of the fuel paid less tax."*

 Now, what we've done is put the ideas together in a way that's more logically connected, or fully connected.